The 20th Hong Kong - Asia Film Financing Forum (HAF) Brief Report

-|Drifting (WIP 2020) by Jun LI (Hong Kong) was selected for Hong Kong International Film Festival 2021, and shortlisted for the Big Screen Competition in International Film Festival Rotterdam 2021.|
+|Drifting (WIP 2020) by Jun LI (Hong Kong) won Best Adapted Screenplay and got 12 nominations at Taipei Golden Horse Awards 2021, and was shortlisted for Big Screen Competition, International Film Festival Rotterdam 2021.|

 A) Project Meetings

-Date: 15 - 17 March 2021
+Date: 14 - 16 March 2022

 HAF Online Platform